samiralam/rules-compendium/docs/phb/4-character-origins/index.md

 Each part of your character’s origin reflects facets of your character, their life, and the circumstances that started them on the path to adventure.

-If you choose a background or a species from an older book, see the sidebar “[Backgrounds and Species from Older Books](/sources/dnd/phb-2024/creating-a-character#BackgroundsandSpeciesfromOlderBooks)” in [chapter 2](/sources/dnd/phb-2024/creating-a-character/) for how to use them with the options here.
+If you choose a background or a species from an older book, see the sidebar "[Backgrounds and Species from Older Books](/sources/dnd/phb-2024/creating-a-character#BackgroundsandSpeciesfromOlderBooks)" in [chapter 2](/sources/dnd/phb-2024/creating-a-character/) for how to use them with the options here.

 ### Character Backgrounds